oxysoft/stable-diffusion-webui/README.md

   * GFPGAN: img2img, port
 * Metaplugin: a plugin to string other plugins together, either with job macros or straight-up python.
 Could be done without a plugin but this allows all clients to automatically support these features.

-## Roadmap:
-1. Core backend components (server, jobs, plugins)
-2. Run the StableDiffusionPlugin txt2img job from CLI
-3. Write a UI to run the job in and see progress.
-4. Port some upscalers so we can see the job workflow in action.

 ## Progress Report - 10/20